Miyake Island (Miyakejima) 三宅島

 There are excellent hiking trails around the volcano

-Take a walk along the Ako Lava Flow Trail on the west coast of the island to see some of the formations created by past lava flows.
-Furusato Relazation Village Furusato-yu Hot Spring is located nearby, and makes a great place to stop off and relax after your walk.
+Take a walk along the Ako Lava Trail on the west coast of the island to see some of the formations created by past lava flows.
+Furusato Experience Village Furusato no Yu Hot Spring, located nearby, makes a great place to relax after your trek.

 The latest information may differ, so please check the official website.

 * The information on this page may be subject to change due to COVID-19.